Kashuab/mobx-depot/README.md

 ## We're not ready yet.

-Until this library is published on NPM, please don't use it.
+Until this library is published on NPM with version `>=0.1.0`, please don't use it.

 If you're interested in contributing, hit me up on [Twitter](https://twitter.com/kyle_helium).
 I won't have any formal guidelines for contributing until after the first release, as I want to ensure